Pharmaceutical Care Network Europe

 9.00-10.00

-AI challenges and opportunities, Assoc.
+Challenges and opportunities of introducing AI-enabled solutions in pharmaceutical care and research, Assoc.
 Prof. Kreshnik Hoti, University of Prishtina, Republic of Kosovo

 10.00-12.00